gwleuverink/lockdown/readme.md

 ## A note on security
 Lockdown is meant to shield sections of your project from prying eyes, for example if you like to demo a feature that is not ready for production.

 Basic Acces Auth is insecure by nature.
 If in production always make sure to have TLS configured so all credentials are encrypted.
-Even with that precoution I heavily discourage you use this package to protect valuable data.
+Even with that precaution I heavily discourage you use this package to protect valuable data.
 It is not meant to do that.

 That said there are plenty of situations where a easily configurable Basic Access Auth middleware is exactly what you need.
 If you find yourself in one of those situations, read on!
 This package is what you need.